By Enza Ferreri

-If you asked people in an opinion poll in the UK what they think Italian achievements and successes in sport are, very likely they would immediately think of football, perhaps motor racing and cycling, but not much else.
+If you asked people in an opinion poll in the UK and probably in other parts of the world what they think Italian achievements and successes in sport are, very likely they would immediately think of football, perhaps motor racing and cycling, but not much else.

 If you asked people in an opinion poll in the UK to name the top 10 countries with most Olympic medals victories, they probably would not include Italy among them.

 And yet, Italy has regularly been among the countries that have won the highest number of medals in the Olympic Games.

 The most popular sport in Italy is football, what in America is called “soccer”.

 In football, Italy is a giant, with one of the best records of achievements in the world.
 On 14 February 2007 FIFA, the international football governing body, ranked Italy first in the FIFA World Rankings, with 1488 points, 37 points more than Argentina, 2nd ranked.
 This moved Italy up one from their previous rank, second.

 Italian football players of outstanding value throughout the history of the game have been so many that they could fill a book.